rism-digital/verovio-reference-book/_book/01-introduction/00-index.md

 The last chapters provides a [reference](/toolkit-reference) for the operations and options available.
 They also cover how to [build and install](/installing-or-building-from-sources) Verovio, including from the source code, and how to [contribute](/contributing) to the active development of Verovio.

+#### Reference

-The DOI [10.5448/7em6-my23](https://doi.org/10.5448/7em6-my23) identifies the currently applicable version of the book documenting the latest release of Verovio.
+This book is identified with the DOI [10.5448/7em6-my23](https://doi.org/10.5448/7em6-my23) which refers to the currently applicable version of the book documenting the latest release of Verovio.

 ### Getting help